meeDamian/meeDamian.github.io/_posts/gradle-revisited.md

 #### Paragraph that everybody will ignore

-Since [my last post](/post/publishing-with-gradle) a lot has changed and, apart from previous flow not working with newer versions of Android Studio and Gradle, [new things](https://developers.google.com/android-publisher/#publishing) are now possible.
-Not to mention that previous flow was not versatile and flexible enough.
-Let's fix that.
+Since [my last post](/post/publishing-with-gradle) a lot has changed, broken down and [new things](https://developers.google.com/android-publisher/#publishing) are possible.
+Let's see what can be done now.

 ### Configuration

 #### Handling missing variables

-Previously signing configuration for each project was kept in a `gradle.properties` file.
-Since it contained sensitive info (key and store passwords) it had to be `.gitignore`'d, and that caused _`Could not find property`_ errors after fresh repo clone and [was unusable](/post-content/gradle-revisited/ship.io-screenshot.png) on CI systems.
-It can be fixed easily, by just adding a `safeGet` function:
+Previously `gradle.properties` contained sensitive info (passwords, duh), so it had to be `.gitignore`'d, that caused _`Could not find property`_ errors just after repo clone and [was unusable](/post-content/gradle-revisited/ship.io-screenshot.png) on CI systems.
+It can be fixed by adding:

 ```gradle
 // returns value of requested variable or default (as a fallback)